 Here are a few reasons you should consider combining your SEO SEM digital marketing strategies:

-- Visibility – One of the most important benefits of combining your SEO and PPC efforts is your search rankings.
-Most marketers know that coming at the top of SERPs is incredibly important for keeping brands top-of-mind in consumer searches.
+- Visibility – One of the most essential benefits of combining your SEO and PPC efforts is your search rankings.
+Most marketers know that coming to the top of SERPs is incredibly important for keeping brands top-of-mind in consumer searches.
 But a quick search for just about any product or service will show that the top two or three results on SERPs are generally PPC ads.
 So it stands to reason that integrating your SEO and PPC strategies means that both your paid search and SEO efforts are working in conjunction with one another to boost your brand right up to the top of search results.

 - Control – Combining your paid search and SEO strategies means the best of both worlds.
 It helps you in controlling exactly what messages searchers receive.
 With paid search, your brand can write ad copy to drive conversions.
 In SEO content, your brand can remain present in the navigational aspects of the buyer journey.
 With paid search, your businesses can switch out ads whenever you need a boost, like during sales or special promotions.
 Then SEO content can serve as an anchor for customers who are trying to find your brand online.

 - Get more clicks – Of course, the main goal of both SEO and PPC is to get clicks.
 Thus one should not rely solely on high-ranking organic search results.
-But combining your paid search and SEO is about more than just getting clicks (although clicks are incredibly important).
+But combining your paid search and SEO is about more than just getting clicks (although clicks are significant).
 It’s also about meeting your customers wherever they are in their buyer journey and giving them the information they need to build the foundation of a relationship with your brand.

 The Bottom Line